astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 This section explains how to process the actual nucleotide sequence data.
 All commands should be executed in the terminal.
 It is assumed that the working directory is the current directory.
-Replace the placeholder `NumberOfCPUcores` in command options with the integer number of CPU cores to use during processing.
+Replace the placeholder `[Number Of CPU cores]` in command options with the integer number of CPU cores to use during processing.
 Files that have already been explained earlier are not described again here.
 Several steps access the disk heavily, so processing is greatly affected if the working directory is on a slow disk.
 Therefore, we strongly recommend placing the working directory on a fast SSD.